Aflatoon (2023 film)

 Aflatoon is a 2023 Indian Marathi-language comedy film directed by Paritosh Painter and produced by Rajeev Kumar Saha.
 The film stars an ensemble cast including Siddhartha Jadhav, Paritosh Painter, Jayesh Thakkar, Johnny Lever, Bharat Dabholkar, Shweta Gulati, Tejaswini Lonari, Vijay Patkar, Resham Tipnis, Jesse Lever and Vishnu Mehra.
-Made on budget of just 3.5 cr Film Collects 10 cr and became Fourth grossing Marathi film of 2023.
+Made on budget of just 3.5 crore film collects 10 crore and became Fourth grossing Marathi film of 2023.

 Plot

 Shree, Aditya, and Manav are three friends who are blind, deaf, and dumb respectively.
 They are broke, with a long list of creditors behind their backs.
 To get rid of their financial problems, they decide to start a detective agency.
 Their first client is Maria, a young, beautiful, naive girl.

-Shree, Aditya and Manav have to help Maria get back her ancestral property from a swindler, builder Dsouza, who had conned her father out of the property.
+Shree, Aditya and Manav have to help Maria get back her ancestral property from a swindler, the builder Dsouza, who had conned her father out of the property.
 Maria informs Shree, Aditya, and Manav how Dsouza duped her Father and conned her to sign a "Sale Agreement" under the pretext of getting her to sign a "Rental Agreement".

 Maria approaches police inspector Aaliya Sawant to help her with her case.
 But Aaliya advises Maria not to waste her time and money fighting the case, as all papers are legitimate.
 So with no option left, Maria gives the case to the trio, even though she has no faith in them.

 Now the trio, with their special skills, devise a plan to get the ancestral property back.
 A Borrowed necklace, fake websites, antique statues, hidden treasure, multiple get-ups, and a down-and-out Maharaja are all are brought together by Shree, Aditya, and Manav to give it back to Dsouza in his own style.